NHERI-SimCenter/WE-UQ/Examples/weuq-0015/README.rst

    </div>

 ..
 [Chew2024] Chew, L.W., Melaku A.F.
 Ciarlatani, M.F., and Gorlé, C. Validation of LES predictions for wind pressures on a high-rise building: why wind tunnel validation datasets should report detailed turbulent wind statistics.
 In preparation.

+..
+[Melaku2024] Melaku, A.F. and Bitsuamlak, G.T., 2024.
+Prospect of LES for predicting wind loads and responses of tall buildings: A validation study.
+Journal of Wind Engineering and Industrial Aerodynamics, 244, p.105613.